The RootsGuard Clean Standard™

 About ingredients

-There is also an important safety argument for biomimetic ingredients when formulating for sensitive or reactive skin.
-Natural compounds carry their full botanical complexity, including compounds that can trigger immune responses in susceptible individuals.
+There is also an important argument for skin-identical ingredients when formulating for sensitive skin.
+Natural compounds carry their full botanical complexity, including compounds that can trigger reactions in susceptible individuals.
 Peanuts are natural.
 Citrus is natural.
 Latex is natural.
 All are common allergens.
-A biomimetic peptide or skin-identical ceramide, by contrast, is a single, structurally defined molecule — designed to be recognised by the skin rather than provoke a response.
-For people with reactive skin, this predictability is a genuine safety advantage.
-We cannot anticipate every personal sensitivity a skincare user may have, but choosing structurally defined, skin-identical molecules where they exist reduces that risk significantly.
+A skin-identical molecule, by contrast, is structurally defined — recognised by the skin rather than likely to provoke a response.
+We cannot anticipate every personal sensitivity, but choosing structurally defined ingredients where they exist may help reduces that risk.

 At RootsGuard, non-toxic skincare means: